openhab/openhab-docs/configuration/rules-ng.md

 ![rule engine addon](images/rules_ng_addons.png)

-When you now refresh your browser, you will see a `Rules` menu appearing in the main menu of the Paper UI.
+When you now refresh your browser, you will see a `Rules` menu appearing in the main menu of Paper UI.

 ![new rule](images/rules_ng_new_rule.png)